IgniteUI/igniteui-docfx/en/components/grid_editing.md

 In order to be able to enter edit mode for specific cell, you should first set that the column is **editable**.
 If you want to use the data type specific *edit templates* you should also specify the column **dataType** property.
 So let's now see what are default templates for each type:

  - For `string` data type, default template use **igxInput**
- - For `number` data type, default template use **igxInput type="number"**, so if you try to update cell to a value which can not be parsed to a number your change is going to be discarded.
+ - For `number` data type, default template use **igxInput type="number"**, so if you try to update cell to a value which can not be parsed to a number your change is going to be discarded, and the value in the cell will be set to **0**.
  - For `date` data type, default template use **igx-datePicker**
  - For `boolean` data type, default template use **igx-checkbox**